cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 1. **Lifetime safety** - This proposal advances a simpler form of safe references that provides safety against use-after-free defects.
 The feature is complementary with borrow types `T^` that take lifetime arguments.
 Both types can be used in the same translation unit, and even the same function, without conflict.
 2. **Type safety** - Relocation must replace move semantics to eliminate unsafe null pointer exposure.
 Choice types and pattern matching must be included for safe modeling of optional types.
 3. **Thread safety** - The `send` and `sync` interfaces account for which types can be copied and shared between threads.
 4. **Runtime checks** - The compiler automatically emits runtime bounds checks on array and slice subscripts.
 It emits checks for integer divide-by-zero and INT_MIN / -1, which are undefined behavior.
-Conforming safe library functions must also implement panics to prevent out-of-bounds access to heap allocations.
+Conforming safe library functions must panic to prevent out-of-bounds access to heap allocations.

 Most critically, the _safe-specifier_ is added to a function's type.
 Inside a safe function, only safe operations may be used, unless escaped by an _unsafe-block_.